-A crimp tool helps you join two network cables, or a wire and a connector.
+It helps to join two network cables, or a wire and a connector.
 When a wire is joined to a connector such as a lug, it is called a crimp.

-Crimpers come in varying sizes in line with the American Wire Gauge (AWG).
+Crimping tools come in different sizes in line with the American Wire Gauge (AWG).
 Some have replaceable die heads to contain a wider range of wire sizes and connectors.

 Below are the top 3 crimpers we recommend for you.